 Why Treating Both is Important

-The Pain–Depression Connection: When you’re in pain, it affects every aspect of your life.
-Even engaging in the most basic of activities — taking care of your children, spending time with friends, enjoying your favorite hobbies — can be uncomfortable at best, and excruciating and impossible at worst.
+When you’re in pain, it affects every aspect of your life.
+Even engaging in the most basic of activities — taking care of your children, spending time with friends, enjoying your favorite hobbies — can be uncomfortable at best, excruciating, and impossible at worst.

 Of course, when you cannot engage in the activities you enjoy, it may seem easier to withdraw and isolate yourself from the world.
 You might feel hopeless as if you will never enjoy anything again thanks to your pain, and as a result, lash out at those we care about the most and feel irritable most of the time.
 In short, you become depressed, and according to researchers, you might even exacerbate your pain.